Beyond Static Snapshots: A Grounded Evaluation Framework for Language Models at the Agentic Frontier: Conclusion

 \section{Conclusion}

-We have argued that current LLM evaluation frameworks exhibit four systematic validity failures that make them structurally misaligned with the agentic deployment context, and that these failures compound in RLHF---where architectural requirements additionally impose a hardware barrier constraining evaluation research to well-resourced organizations.

-GCE responds to all four failure modes through interaction-grounded sampling, training-integrated continuous evaluation, and simulation-based agentic assessment. \textsc{ISOPro} demonstrates this framework is implementable at consumer-hardware scale: a deterministic verifier eliminates reward hacking by construction; CPU-updatable LoRA adapters eliminate the dual-model constraint; rejection sampling provides continuous evaluation integrated into training; and an implicit-curriculum replay buffer grounds the training distribution in the model's actual capability trajectory.

-The convergence between \textsc{ISOPro} and DeepSeek-R1's GRPO---systems developed independently at orders-of-magnitude different scales---reflects a structural insight: for verifiable-reward domains, the verifier is the reward signal, and the learned reward model is an unnecessary intermediary.
-Recognizing reward hacking as an evaluation failure rather than a training failure is the first step toward addressing it systematically.
+Current LLM evaluation frameworks exhibit four systematic validity failures that make them structurally misaligned with agentic deployment, and these failures compound in RLHF where architectural requirements impose a hardware barrier.
+GCE addresses all four through interaction-grounded sampling, training-integrated continuous evaluation, and simulation-based agentic assessment. \textsc{ISOPro} demonstrates the framework is implementable at consumer scale: a deterministic verifier eliminates reward hacking by construction; CPU-updatable LoRA adapters eliminate the dual-model constraint; an implicit-curriculum replay buffer grounds training in the model's actual capability trajectory.
+The convergence with DeepSeek-R1's GRPO at three orders-of-magnitude scale separation reflects a structural insight: for verifiable-reward domains, the verifier is the reward signal.
+Reward hacking is an evaluation failure, not a training failure.

-\paragraph{Code and Data Availability.} \textsc{ISOPro} is open-source and available at \url{https://github.com/iso-ai/isopro}.
-The scheduling problem generator, deterministic verifier, ablation configurations, and evaluation scripts are included.
-A patent application for the simulation evaluation platform is pending (USPTO).